davidstone/bounded-integer/readme.md

 	auto z = x + y;
 	static_assert(std::is_same<decltype(z), bounded::integer<-2, 107>>::value, "Type of z incorrect.");

 The type of `z` is calculated as the smallest type that can hold all possible values of the calculation `x + y`.
 The `integer` type by defaults says that when modifying or constructing a value, the compiler should not do any run time checks.
-Other possibilities, such as throwing an exception on overflow or clamping the value to the minimum or maximum are also possible by use of template policies.

 `bounded::integer` has the following goals:
 1. Never perform a run-time check when a static check would work instead